AstridCaballeroPardo/AdaBattleship/README.md

   }
 }
 ```
-There are while loops anymore! a strategy I found online[^2] is to decompose conditional blocks into separate functions.
+There are not while loops anymore! a strategy I found online[^2] is to decompose conditional blocks into separate functions.
 Another strategy, is to replace conditions with guard clauses instead.
 Applying this strategies helped to reduce the code, made it more readable and provide functions that can be reuse by other functions.

 ### b.
 Implementation and effective use of ‘advanced’ programming principles (with examples).
-As I already mentioned, I implemented the State and the Singleton pattern in the design of the game (the design can be found [here](https://replit.com/@AstridCaballero/AdaBattleship#Documentation/designOverAll.draw)).
+As I already mentioned, I implemented the State and Singleton pattern in the design of the game (the design can be found [here](https://replit.com/@AstridCaballero/AdaBattleship#Documentation/designOverAll.draw)).

 Implementing the State pattern also was an opportunity to use **inheritance** and **polymorphism**.